-Hurst Green Plastics Ltd supplied its TwinBin® system to Airbus at Broughton, in North Wales, for the A380 wing production.
-The cost of supply was £10,000 which resulted in savings of £60,000 after only 5 months.
+We supplied the TwinBin system to Airbus at Broughton, in North Wales, for the A380 wing production.
+The cost was £10,000 but resulted in savings of £60,000 after only 5 months.

 Over £60,000 has so far been saved on the A380 production, as a result of a new system for storing and distributing fasteners which cuts down on waste and saves production hours.
 The new method of supply Aircraft General Supplies (AGS – term used for rivets and bolts) on A380 stage 00 was introduced by a cross functional team set up to look at ways of improving the process on the four Low Voltage Electromagnetic Riveting machines (LVER).